EttusResearch/uhd/host/docs/images.rst

 Xilinx FPGA builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Xilinx ISE 12.x and up is required to build the Xilinx FPGA images.
-The build requires that you have a unix-like environment with make.
+The build requires that you have a UNIX-like environment with make.
 Make sure that xtclsh from the Xilinx ISE bin directory is in your $PATH.

 See <uhd-repo-path>/fpga/usrp2/top/*